-Co-Founder and Director of Strategy and Programmes, Vodafone Institute
+Co-Founder of F-LANE, Director of Strategy and Programmes, Vodafone Institute

 Alice Steinbrück is Co-Founder of FLANE and Director of Strategy and Programmes at the Vodafone Institute Germany.
 She has gained practical experience in international and non-governmental organisations and has worked as a Senior Consultant in the economic policy department at Rambøll Management Consulting for over four years, evaluating several projects in the area of education and technology for the Federal Ministry of Education and Research and the EU Commission.
 Alice Steinbrück holds a Master of Advanced International Relations from the Diplomatic Academy of Vienna and a Bachelor of Arts and Social Sciences from the University of Maastricht.

 Managing Director of Impact Hub Berlin

 Leon Reiner is Co-Founder and Managing Director of Impact Hub Berlin where he leads business development and all partnerships activities.
 He previously worked for a consultancy in the social entrepreneurship sector and managed an incubator for social startups.
 On the side, Leon built his teaching competencies developing SE courses for different universities and founded the Social Entrepreneurship Education Network to connect educators in the field.
 Leon also initiated and co-designed Finance for Change, a workshop for Impact Investing and Social Finance.
 Leon holds a masters degree with distinction in international development & economics from the University of Vienna.